-Our workshop schedule is being updated - check back regularly for additions
+Our workshop schedule is being updated - keep checking for new workshop listings

 To register for a workshop - email heins@kingston.net with the title of the workshop.

-Once your place in a workshop is confirmed, you will be given instructions for payment.
+Once your place in a workshop is confirmed, you will be given instructions for payment (wait until you have a reply email).

 Please note, participants under the age of 18 are to be accompanied by a parent or responsible adult.